Kansas independent candidate wants to lure votes from Kobach

 The secretary of state's office posted a short statement saying Orman had presented enough valid signatures to qualify for the ballot in November.

-Orman, 49, will face Democratic State Sen. Laura Kelly of Topeka and Kobach, whose nomination was only settled this week after Gov. Jeff Colyer conceded in a primary with a razor-thin margin of some 350 votes out of more than 316,000 cast.
+Orman, a 49-year-old Kansas City-area businessman, will face Democratic State Sen. Laura Kelly of Topeka and Kobach, whose nomination was only settled this week after Gov. Jeff Colyer conceded in a primary with a razor-thin margin of some 350 votes out of more than 316,000 cast.

 "I think there are lots of Kansas Republicans who view Kris Kobach as not only extreme but incompetent and corrupt and I think those Republicans ... will be very attracted to my background," Orman told The Associated Press in an interview after the announcement.